Barron429/JM-for-Ego-network-segmentation/README.md

 ## How to run JM algorithms

-First, please go to JM folder.
+First, please go to SC folder.

 The implemented algorithms are: